Skip to Content

 Cooking the meat to extend the Use By date is not useful.
 Cooked meat has a usable time of up to three more days.
 Once the meat has been cooked, its ‘use-by’ date becomes redundant.
 This is the date when meat should be cooked or frozen.

-If you cooked meat on or after its use-by date, you have until 3 days to consume the meat.
+If you cooked meat on or after its use-by date, you have until 3 days to consume it.
 As you can see, that means the meat that was on the use-by-date is probably good for several days longer.
-If the meat is on its Use By Date, and looks just like the day you bought it, without any bad odors or slick surfaces, then it is probably good for another day or 2.
-If you have meat on it, or one to two days beyond its Use By Date, and the meat that is on it shows no signs of spoilage, you are safe to cook this meat, giving you another couple days, provided that it gets up to the required temperature to make sure any harmful bacteria are killed, and is properly cooled afterwards.
+If the meat is on its Use By Date and looks just like the day you bought it, without any bad odors or slick surfaces, then it is probably good for another day or 2.

-While raw meats and poultry only last for a couple days in the refrigerator, you can preserve those items beyond their use-by dates when you freeze them.
 Regardless of a meats shelf life, the sold-by date on your steak, or the way that meat or poultry looks or smells, if you are in a situation where you know that the raw meat has not been kept at an appropriate temperature, do yourself a favor and throw it out.
-If you think that the raw meat has gone bad or has exceeded its shelf life, to prevent food poisoning, throw it out immediately.

 Find out Should you eat food after the best if used by the date

 While it is possible to cook down the spoiled meat, it is not safe to eat because if you consume cooked down, spoiled meat, you could contract food poisoning.
-You can eat meat or chicken past its expiration date as long as your eyes and nose tell you that the food is safe.

 FoodShelf Life